 How to Experience Music Row

-There is also public parking on Music Square itself.
-Check out this map to help you find a spot.
+If you want to park closer, there's public parking on Music Square itself.
+This handy map will help you find a spot.

-Suppose you're a music fan or just interested in learning more about the music industry's history.
-In that case, Music Row is an essential stop on any trip to Nashville.
+Whether you're a music fan or just curious about the industry’s rich history, Music Row is a must-see on any Nashville itinerary.
+Enjoy!

 History of Music Row Nashville

-In the 1950s, several recording studios, record labels, and radio stations opened shop on 16th and 17th Avenues, eventually becoming Music Row.
+In the 1950s, several recording studios, record labels, and radio stations opened on 16th and 17th Avenues, which eventually became Music Row.

 Fun Fact: There is a life-sized statue of Chet Atkins located at the Musicians Hall of Fame and Museum.
 Chet was a native of Tennessee, and after he died in 2001, the Bank of America commissioned a sculptor to make a bronze statue.
 It sat for decades on the corner of Fifth Avenue North and Union Street.
 Finally, on June 9th, it was moved and unveiled at its new location at the Museum.
 Visitors can take their photos with Chet and sit in the chair beside him.

-Recognizing its cultural significance, the National Trust for Historic Preservation added Music Row to its list of America's Most Endangered Places in 2019.
+Despite challenges like the rise of digital music and the 2008 recession, Music Row adapted and thrived.
+However, rapid urban development threatened its historic charm, prompting the National Trust for Historic Preservation to add Music Row to its list of America’s Most Endangered Places in 2019.

 Early Days of Music Row